louiechristie/fizzbuzz/README.md

 Time taken to do this Test Driven Development (TDD) style:

 - 24 Nov 2025 ~3 hours.

-  Expectation in a job interview (by most senior devs who don't use TDD)
+Expectation in a job interview (by most senior devs who don't use TDD):

-- < 5 minutes
+- < 5 minutes ?

 However, this is maintainable code that is refactorable with a high level of confidence.

+## Open questions?

 Could I do this in TDD style in < 5 mins with repeating/practicing the Kata?
 Should I try?